What is Cloudy Pad ?

 Older instances won't enable dedicated data disk by default to keep retrocompatibility.
 To enable Scaleway dedicated Data disk:

-• Migrate legacy root volume to new volume type following Scaleway migration guide
+• Migrate legacy root volume to new volume type (see above)

 • Perform upgrade and update with cloudypad configure - choose a 0 GB data disk size for now